drheinheimer/just-the-comments/README.md

 **Personal motivation**: This tool was born from the frustration of reviewing academic journals—making detailed notes in PDF comments, then spending precious time manually pulling those notes into my review.
 I used to rely on [Sumnotes](https://www.sumnotes.net), but as it grew and became more expensive, I needed a simple, free alternative focused specifically on PDF comment extraction.

-**Commitment to free access**: Unlike commercial alternatives, this tool will always be 100% free.
-Future support for other document formats (Word, etc.) will maintain this commitment, though [donations welcome](https://ko-fi.com/davidrheinheimer) ☕ 🙏
+**Commitment to free access**: Unlike commercial alternatives, this tool will always be 100% free, though [donations welcome](https://ko-fi.com/davidrheinheimer) ☕ 🙏

 ## 📝 License